 Cannabis is becoming more and more popular across the globe.
 In a number of sectors, attitudes are shifting about the medicinal plant.
 Politically, both Democrats and Republicans agree that cannabis should either be decriminalized or legalized in the United States.
 As a result of shifting attitudes, eight states plus Washington, D.C ., have fully legalized cannabis.
 A number of countries have either decriminalized or legalized the plant as well.

-From a medical perspective, doctors are beginning to research the medical benefits of medicinal cannabis.
+From a medical perspective, doctors are beginning to research the medical benefits of medicinal cannabis whether it’s ingested with bongs or by tincture.
 As a result, the industry is slated to grow immensely in the coming years.

 Soon, shifting attitudes about cannabis will result in significant policy changes that allow millions more people to safely enjoy the plant for medical or recreational purposes around the world.